-Thank you for stopping by to read about this incredibly tasty Corned Beef.
+Thank you for stopping by to read about this incredibly tasty SLOW COOKER CORNED BEEF.

-Are you here because you love corned beef?
 Are you looking to serve corned beef on St. Patrick’s Day?
 Do you need a good recipe?
-I am so glad you landed on my page.
-I am going to teach you how to make an amazing corned beef.
+I am going to teach you how to make a fantastic SLOW COOKER CORNED BEEF.

 After making this Crockpot corned beef, I use it to make delicious Reuben sandwiches and amazing Corned Beef Hash.
 Since Corned Beef Hash is one of my husband’s favorite foods, he is always so excited when I make this scrumptious version.